 Certain statements in this presentation may constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements are statements that include, without limitation, statements on slides entitled "Financial Targets", statements regarding the Company's strategic priorities, outlook on future economic conditions and the impacts of the COVID-19 pandemic, and statements that include, projections projections, or belief about future events or setulate or otherwise are not of historical fact.
-Such forward-looking statements are based on certain assumptions as of the time they are made, and are inherently subject to known and unknown risks, uncertainties, and other factors, some of which cannot be predicted or quantified, that may cause actual results, performance, achievements, or trends to be materially different from those expressed or implied by such forward-looking statements are altered to the contraining or other statements concerning opinions or judgment of the Company and its management about future events.
-Although the Company believes that its expectations with respect to forward-looking statements are secured to the company with a secure of the company with a secure of the company with a secure of the company with an any pojected future results, performance, achievements or trends any differ materially from historical results or those anticipated depending on a variety of factors, including, but not limited to the effects of or changes in:
+Forward-looking statements are statements that include, without limitation, statements on slides entitled "Financial Outdook" and "Top-Tier Financial Targets"; statements regarding the Company's strategic priorities and imperatives, outdook on future events on conditions and the impacts of current economic uncertainties, and statements that include, projections, predictions, expectications, expectications, or beliefa about future events and on the time they are made, and are inherently subject to known and unknown risks, uncertainties, and other factors, some of which cannot be predicted or quantified, that may cause actual results, performance, achievements, or trends to be materially different from those expressed or implied by such forward-looking statements.
+Such is statements are of the characterized by the use of qualified worlds (and heir derivalives); Pain, Typiced, "Tapin, Typiced," "Alim, "Tapin," "Pointrail," or words of similar meaning or other statements concerning opinions or Judgment of the Company and its management about future events.
+Affinions the expectations will respect to forward-looking statements are based upon projected future results, performance, achievements or trends expressed or implied by such forward-looking statements are based upon great or the statements for the statements are considered, in the Company will not draw the state of the company of the company will not all results performance, achievements or trends expressed or implied by such forward-looking statements.
+Actual future results, performance, achievements or trends may differ materially from historical results or floor and an avairable of factors, including, but not limited to the effects of or changes in:

-market interest rates and the impacts on macroeconomic conditions, customer and client behavior and the Company's funding costs; higher inflation and its impacts; property accepting and financial model conditions in the United States.
+market interest rates and the impacts on macroeconomic conditions, customer and client behavior, the Company's funding costs and the Company's loan and securities portfolios; inflation and its impacts on economic growth and customer and client behavior; general economic and financial market conditions, in the United States generally and particularly in the markets in which the Company operates and which its loans are concentrated, including the effects of declines in real estate values, an increase in unemployment levels and slowdowns in economic growth and monetary and fiscal policies of the U.S. government, including policies of the U.S. Department of the Treasury and the Federal Reserve;

-higher inflation and its impacts; openeral economic and financial market conditions, in the United States generally and particularly in the markets in which the Company operates and which its loans are concentrated, including the effects of declines in real estate values, an increase in unemployment levels and slowdowns in economic growth, including as a result of COVID-19; the quality or composition of the loan or investment portfolios and changes therein; demand for loan products and financial services in the Company's anarket area; the Company's ability to manage its growth or implement its growth strategy; the introduction of new lines of business or new products and services; the introduction of new lines of business or new products and services;

-. the Company's ability to recruit and retain key employees;
+- . the quality or composition of the loan or investment portfolios and changes therein; - the quality or composition of the loan or investment portfolios and changes there demand for loan products and financial services in the Company's market area, the Company's ability to manage its growth or implement its growth strategy; the effectiveness of expense reduction plans; the introduction of new lines of business or new products and services; the Company's ability to recruit and retain key employees; the Company's ability to recruit and retain key employees;

-· real estate values in the Bank's lending area; · an insufficient ACL:

-changes in accounting principles, including, without limitation, relating to the CECL methodology;
+- · real estate values in the Bank's lending area; - · an insufficient ACL; - changes in accounting principles, including, without limitation, relating to the CECL methodology;

-- changes in accounting principles, including, without limitation, relating to the CECL methodology; - the Compan's liquidity and capital positions; - concentrations of loans secured by real estate, particularly commercial real estate; - the effectiveness of the Company's credit processes and management of the Company's credit risk; - the Company's ability to compete in the market for financial services and increased competition from fintech companies; - technological risks and developments, and cyber threats, attacks, or events;
+- changes in accounting principles, including, without limitation, relating to the CECL methodology; the Company's liquidity and capital positions; concentrations of loans secured by real estate, particularly commercial real estate; the effectiveness of the Company's credit processes and management of the Company's credit risk; the Company's ability to compete in the market for financial services and increased competition from fintech companies; technological risks and developments, and cyber threats, attacks, or events;